Course Title: Provide individualised support

 Pre-requisites and Co-requisites

+In this course you will acquire the skills and knowledge required to organise, provide and monitor support services within the limits established by an individualised plan.
 The individualised plan refers to the support or service provision plan developed for the individual accessing the service and may have many different names in different organisations.

 This unit will apply to you when providing support under direct or indirect supervision in any community services or health context.

 This course is delivered and assessed in a cluster with:

 This course is co-delivered and co-assessed with CHCCCS023 Support independence and wellbeing,

 CHCCCS021 Respond to suspected abuse and